mang022/simple-test/README.md

 [GET] /exchange/:code
 ```
 {:code} is a path parameter.

 For example, if you want to get a current Dollar(USD) to Won(KRW) exchange rate, the code is USD.

+If the code is JYP, return a current JYP to KRW exchange rate.

 Response (JSON)
 ```